Admissions Process for PhD Program

 - The application deadline for our distance doctoral cohorts is February 1 of even-numbered years.

 - The application process does not begin until you have paid the $55 application fee.
-Once the fee is paid it can take a minimum of 2 weeks for all materials to be processed.
+Once the fee is paid it takes 4-6 weeks for all materials to be processed.
 All materials must be processed by February 1.

 - Decisions regarding assistantships for full-time Logan doctoral students are generally made in March or April for the following academic year.
 Assistantships are limited, and to be considered for an assistantship, applicants must be prepared to teach undergraduate teacher education courses or work as research assistants.